List of recurring The Mighty Boosh characters: Vince Noir

 Though he seems much more confident and secure than Howard, Vince is desperate to be admired as an individual and a trendsetter.
 In one episode he invites party guests to "bask in the glory of [his] outfit".
 When a doppelgänger calling himself Lance Dior arises, Vince's optimism crumbles and he becomes insecure.

 It was implied in the third series that Vince had bisexual tendencies.
-Such tendencies are first noted in the episode "Journey to the Centre of the Punk" when his singular brain cell remarks to Howard that he "does swing both ways" but didn't really feel "it" with him.
+Such tendencies are first noted in the episode "Journey to the Centre of the Punk" when his singular brain cell remarks to Howard that he "does swing both ways" but did not really feel "it" with him.
 Several such references are made in the episode "Party", especially when he kisses Howard passionately to avoid being beheaded by Dennis the head shaman.

 Vince is a fan of electro music (including Gary Numan and The Human League), The Rolling Stones, punk rock, and glam rock (including Kiss).
 Mick Jagger is Vince's hero.
 He is highly disdainful of jazz, going as far as to claim to be allergic to it.
 Vince has sung for various bands, including a glam-folk band, an electro band, his and Howard's own band, and a punk band.
 Vince is also a keen artist having gained a BTEC National Diploma in Art, as well as hair design; he also claims to be a novelist, writing novellas and publishing them independently.

 Vince initially claims to have a cockney boxing instructor as an uncle, but it is later revealed that his uncle is actually a French Duke.

 Vince also claims he is the "King of the Mods".

 In the season two episode entitled "Fountain of Youth", Howard Moon claimed to be the same age as Vince but in a later episode in season three, Vince is ten years younger.
 Vince is often sarcastic towards Howard and sometimes acts out similar to a teenager with a parent, but he always sticks by him in the end.